COCONUT VINEGAR- THE NEW BUZZ IN THE CITY

 3. Use it in salad dressings.

-Coconut Vinegar is a safe and healthier option for those with intolerance towards any other cider vinegars.
+Coconut Vinegar is a safe and healthier option for those with intolerance towards any other cider vinegar.
 You can always consult a Nutritionist before adding it in your diet.

 Share this post